RobotWebTools/roslibjs_integration_tests/README.md

 Integration tests for roslibjs
 ========

-# Loacal development
+# Local development

 `roslibjs_integration_tests` depends on roslibjs.
-For now, they mush share the same parent folder.
+For now, they must share the same parent folder.
 The tests will just use non-minified build of roslibjs (see Gruntfile).

 # Running tests

-Integration testing launches the ros master, rosbridge and a browser to test end-to-end communication.
+Integration testing launches the ROS master, rosbridge and a browser to test end-to-end communication.

 Tested under ubuntu only with chrome.
-It doesn't work with phantomjs, beacuse it's currently incompatible with the latest websockets standard that rosbridge uses (https://github.com/ariya/phantomjs/issues/11018).
+It *doesn't work with phantomjs*, beacuse it's currently incompatible with the latest websockets standard that rosbridge uses (https://github.com/ariya/phantomjs/issues/11018).